Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

+The relations (and Fermi statistics) imply that the full ring of operators in the Hall--Littlewood sector $R_{HL}$ is spanned by four sectors, with at most a single power of either $\mu_0$ or $\omega_{\pm}$ and arbitrary powers of $\mu_{\pm}$, \textit{i.e.},

 Evaluating the index over these sectors gives precisely the expression in \eqref{eq:HL-index-su2-n4}.
-The fact that the index is reproduced solely by operators in the $S_2$ multiplet demonstrates that there are no ``non-graviton operators''\footnote{The terminology non-graviton in the context of $SU(2)$ gauge group refers to any BPS operator which survives at $g_{YM}\neq 0$ and is not contained in the $S_2$ multiplet \cite{Chang:2022mjp,Choi:2022caq,Choi:2023znd,Choi:2023vdm,Chang:2024zqi}.} in this sector, as recently noted in \cite{Gadde:2025yoa} as well.
+The fact that the index is reproduced solely by operators in the $S_2$ multiplet strongly suggests that this multiplet is indeed absolutely protected and that there are no ``non-graviton operators''\footnote{The terminology non-graviton in the context of $SU(2)$ gauge group refers to any BPS operator which survives at $g_{YM}\neq 0$ and is not contained in the $S_2$ multiplet \cite{Chang:2022mjp,Choi:2022caq,Choi:2023znd,Choi:2023vdm,Chang:2024zqi}.} in this sector, as recently noted in \cite{Gadde:2025yoa} as well.

-Let us also take the $q\to 0$ limit in the third line of \eqref{eq:ressum-mcd-index-su2-n=4-3} to find an alternative expression for the HL index:\footnote{An almost identical expression appeared before in eqn 6.52 of \cite{Bonetti:2018fqz} in the context of the SCFT/VOA correspondence \cite{Beem:2013sza}.}
+It is also interesting to take the $q\to 0$ limit in the third line of \eqref{eq:ressum-mcd-index-su2-n=4-3} which leads to an alternative expression for the HL index:\footnote{An almost identical expression appeared before in eqn 6.52 of \cite{Bonetti:2018fqz} in the context of the SCFT/VOA correspondence \cite{Beem:2013sza}.}

-We recognize the first part of the numerator, together with the denominator, as the HL index if its chiral ring were freely generated.
+We recognize the first part of the numerator, together with the denominator, as the HL index if the ring of operators in \eqref{eq:su2operators} were freely generated.
 The additional terms in the numerator capture precisely the contributions of the basic relations in Table \ref{tab:HL-chiral-ring}.
 That the index does not take on a product form in terms of the generators and basic relations indicates the presence of relations among relations \cite{Benvenuti:2006qr}.
 This is unlike the quarter-BPS sector of the theory involving the bosonic operators only, also known as the Higgs branch chiral ring, in which case the numerator would take on the simpler form $1-t^2$ \cite{Feng:2007ur,Grant:2008sk}.